Stabilizing Multi-Attack Adversarial Training via Bandit Optimization: Experiment

 \subsection{Ablation and Sensitivity Analysis}

 \textbf{Epochs.} The analysis results on training epochs (Figure~\ref{fig:epoch}) validate our choice of 10 epochs for the main experiments.
 During initial training (epochs 0-6), all methods exhibit significant instability in accuracy.
 This aligns with prior findings that, in the early stages of adversarial training, the loss surface has not yet been smoothed, and optimization conflicts occur while the model learns robust features~\cite{zhang2019theoretically,liu2020loss,zhang2022revisiting}.
 Beyond epoch 10, clean accuracy stabilizes and robust accuracy shows only marginal fluctuations with diminishing returns.
 Our CAS method demonstrates stable superiority in this regime, maintaining robustness advantages without compromising clean performance.
-Therefore, 10 epochs represent an optimal trade-off between performance and efficiency, avoiding unnecessary computational and overfitting risk while achieving strong multi-robustness.
+Therefore, choosing an epoch of 10 in our experiments achieves a good balance between performance and efficiency, avoiding unnecessary computational and overfitting risk while achieving strong multi-robustness.

 \textbf{Number of Considered Perturbations.}

 As shown in Figure~\ref{fig:number}, incorporating more perturbation types during fine-tuning steadily improves the overall average robust accuracy, while the $\ell_p$ robustness shows a slight but stable decline.
 The robustness trends of different semantic attack groups also vary: for instance, the robustness of Group 3 and Group 5 show clear improvement when they are included in fine-tuning, whereas Group 1 and Group 5 experience minor degradation when Group 4 is introduced, indicating a negative trade-off caused by that group.
 In contrast, Group 2 appears insensitive to the inclusion of other attacks.
 Overall, expanding the range of perturbation types in CAS fine-tuning yields a stable improvement in average robustness, with only limited negative effects on specific robustness types.
 These observations suggest that, in practice, introducing a broader variety of adversarial attacks during fine-tuning enhances general robustness.